andyhsim/local-load-balancer/configure-ssl-offloading-load-balancer.md

 1. From the [Local Load Balancer Details](/docs/infrastructure/local-load-balancer?topic=local-load-balancer-viewing-local-load-balancer-details) page, click on **Actions > Configure SSL** in the dropdown menu for the Load Balancer.
 2. Select the desired SSL Certificate from the **Certificate** drop down box.
 Note the following:
   - Non-dedicated {{site.data.keyword.loadbalancer_short}} virtual IPs (VIPs) are limited to a maximum SSL certificate bit size of 2048.
-  - At least one SSL Certificate must be stored on the Customer Portal in order to successfully complete this step.
+  - At least one SSL Certificate must be stored in the IBM Cloud console in order to successfully complete this step.
 Refer to [Import an SSL Certificate](/docs/infrastructure/local-load-balancer?topic=local-load-balancer-importing-an-ssl-certificate).
 3. Select the **Enabled** check box.
 4. Select the ciphers you wish to support.
 5. Click the **Update** button.